White, Elizabeth “Betsy” L.

 In Brenner v.
 Armstrong, 135 S.Ct.
 890 (2014), Ms. White successfully prevented the State from obtaining a stay in the United States Supreme Court.
 This decision resulted in the timely implementation of the court’s order.
 Although at issue was the successful challenge of Florida’s ban on same sex marriage, the case also presented a complex procedural issue to the Court which was resolved in her clients’ favor.

-Ms. White has gained considerable peer recognition, including: AV Preeminent rating by Martindale-Hubbell and her listing in Best Lawyers in America in the fields of appellate law and non-white-collar criminal defense law.
-Ms. White is also a member of the National Trial Lawyers; membership in this organization is limited to the top one hundred civil plaintiff and criminal defense lawyers from each state.
-She also is recognized as a Super Lawyer in the area of criminal defense and a former director of the Board of Directors of the Florida Association of Criminal Defense Lawyers “FACDL”.
+Ms. White has gained considerable peer recognition, including: AV Preeminent rating by Martindale-Hubbell and her listing in Best Lawyers in America in the fields of appellate law and criminal defense: general and criminal defense: white collar.
+Ms. White is also a master in the Chester Bedell Inns of Court.
+She is recognized as a Super Lawyer in the area of criminal defense and is a former director of the Board of Directors of the Florida Association of Criminal Defense Lawyers “FACDL”.
 She has previously lectured and prepared course materials for the Criminal Law Certification Review Course presented annually by the Florida Association of Criminal Defense Lawyers.

-Ms. White is admitted to practice law in both Florida and Oregon and in the United States Supreme Court, the United States Eleventh and Fifth Circuit Courts of Appeal, the United States District Court for the Middle District of Florida and Southern District of Florida.
+Ms. White is admitted to practice law in both Florida and Oregon and in the United States Supreme Court, the United States Eleventh and Fifth Circuit Courts of Appeal, the United States District Court for the Middle, Northern and Southern Districts of Florida.
 She also has been admitted to practice pro hac vice in a number of state and federal courts.

 Ms. White’s view of her responsibility to her clients was best summarized in an article written about her in The Defender, “A good criminal defense attorney holds the system accountable and keeps it honest.
 If people don’t respect the system, it might as well not be there.
 I wish more people understood that.”
 (Brandenburg, “A Pioneer for Women in The Defense World”, Florida Defender, Winter 2018).
 She brings her “compassionate and creative approach” to each case she defends.